-3. Bolton Abbey & Billy Bob’s Ice Cream Parlour
+3. Bolton Abbey Walk & Billy Bob’s Ice Cream Parlour

 - Skipton, North Yorkshire BD23 6EX

 - Over 80 miles of footpaths, some pram friendly.
-To plan your walk download maps here.
+To plan your walk download maps.

 - Parking: £7 per car or £8 per car during holidays and summer season

 - Billy Bob’s Ice Cream Parlour – Ice cream, fabulous milk shakes and yummy American diner-style food, Billy Bob’s is worth the drive just a few minutes away from Bolton Abbey.
-It is very popular though, so make sure you pre-book your table here.
+It is very popular though, so make sure you pre-book your table.

 Highlights of a trip to Bolton Abby include walking in the ruins of a 12th century monastery, activity trails, the River Wharf and lots of great picnic space.
-It’s one of our favourite places for a walk, read our 10 Reasons to Visit Bolton Abbey.
+From April to October the Welly Walk is great fun too!